Skip to content

 There is more to the White Cliffs of Dover than just the view of the English Channel.
 The White Cliffs of Dover are made of chalk and immortalised through art and song.
 They house unusual plants and insects.
 The cliffs are home to the pyramidal orchid and the chalk hill blue butterfly.
 On the cliffs since 1846, the South Foreland Lighthouse alerts mariners to a dangerous route as they approach Dover.

-Secret tunnels from both World Wars, when the cliffs were an essential component of the Allied defences, are hidden below the surface.
-Visitors are welcome to explore these tunnels and the lighthouse, a fantastic way to learn more about the area’s fascinating history.
+Secret tunnels from both World Wars, when the cliffs were essential to Allied defences, are hidden below the surface.
+Visitors are welcome to explore these tunnels and the lighthouse, which is a fantastic way to learn more about the area’s fascinating history.

 Coniston Water